Alpha HPA

 Traditional owners of this land

-• Focusing on Indigenous employment pathways through STEM, training, and scholarships into technical and non-technical roles through the Project.
+• Enhancing employment and training outcomes for FNBGGGTB People through scholarships into both technical and non-technical roles across the project.